 \subsection{Dataset}

 The crop yield data are provided by USDA - National Agricultural Statistics Service (NASS) across 630 counties in the United States, and each county has 300 sampled datapoints.
-Each sample collects 19 daily features including weather and soil condition, and plant property, such as temperature, sand content, silt content, and crop yields in 21 consecutive years from 2000 to 2020 {\cite{liu2021estimating}}.
-In addition, as inspired by prior work~\cite{jia2021physics_simlr,jia2021physics_tds}, we also generate the simulated data using a physics-based Ecosys model~\cite{zhou2021quantifying} over Illinois, Indiana and Iowa states for pretraining the predictive model.
-In total, we have 10K county-level simulations with the same 19 daily features as NASS in 18 consecutive years.
-We define the meta-learning tasks as county-level crop yield prediction thus in total we have 630 tasks.
-We construct the meta-learning dataset using the NASS data of which we sample 80\% counties in the Midwest U.S. states (Illinois, Wisconsin, Minnesota, Iowa, Missouri, Ohio, Michigan, North Dakota, South Dakota, Nebraska, Kansas, Kentucky, and Tennessee) as the training set and 20\% counties that are mostly in Indiana as the test set.
+Each sample collects 19 daily features including weather and soil conditions, and plant properties, such as temperature, sand content, silt content, and crop yields in 21 consecutive years from 2000 to 2020 {\cite{liu2021estimating}}.
+Inspired by prior work~\cite{jia2021physics_tds,jia2021physics_simlr}, we generate the simulated data using a physics-based Ecosys model~\cite{zhou2021quantifying} over Illinois, Indiana and Iowa for pretraining the predictive model, which includes 10K county-level simulations with the same 19 daily features as NASS in 18 consecutive years.
+We define the meta-learning tasks as county-level crop yield predictions thus we have 630 tasks in total.
+We construct the meta-learning dataset using the NASS data of which we sample 80\% counties in the Midwest of the United States, including Illinois, Wisconsin, Minnesota, Iowa, Missouri, Ohio, Michigan, North Dakota, South Dakota, Nebraska, Kansas, Kentucky, and Tennessee, as the training set and 20\% counties that are mostly in Indiana as the test set.
 In both training and testing sets, we use the first 5-year data from 2000 to 2004 as a support set, and the rest 16-year data from 2005 to 2020 as a query set.
 Next, we select 25 samples for every county in the support set as the Train Support Set (Train S-Set), and 75 samples for every county in the query set as the Train Query Set (Train Q-Set).
 We apply the same sampling strategy to the test set to obtain the Test Support Set (Test S-Set) and Test Query Set (Test Q-Set) sets.
 For the simulation data, we randomly sample 60\%, 20\%, and 20\% counties as synthetic training, validation, and test set, respectively.